kevin-romer/LDDemo/README.md

 ### Resource Optimization Module Flag

 * Enables the Resource Optimization module.
-* The `/resource-optimization` endpoint will intentionally crash the backend server when accessed to demonstrate instant rollback.
+* The `/resource-optimization` endpoint will intentionally crash the backend server when accessed to demonstrate feature flag rollback.
 * PM2 restarts the backend automatically after failure.

 ### New Optimization Feature Flag